-Traverse through an ancient salt trading route of Tibet, crossing Budi Gandaki, a long and tough gorge that cuts its way through vast mountains, and discover the splendor of pine, rhododendron, and bamboo forest.
-The trail is wild and remote, yet there is a profusion of tea houses and lodges at the everyday stage of the trek so you don’t have to carry a tent and food.
-Camping is required if you follow the off-beaten tracks.
-Manaslu circuit trekking can be done overland so it avoids the need for an airstrip.
+The trail will traverse through an ancient salt trading route of Tibet, crossing Budi Gandaki, a long and tough gorge that cuts its way through vast mountains, and discover the splendor of pine, rhododendron, and bamboo forest.
+The Manaslu circuit trail is getting popularity, so there is a profusion of tea houses and lodges at the everyday stage of the trek so you don’t have to carry a tent and food.
+Camping is required if you are following the off-beaten tracks.
 The unhindered view of the Manaslu range and close insight into the highland tribe are the major highlights of the Manaslu Circuit Trek.
 In terms of difficulty, it is more similar to the Annapurna Circuit Trek and Everest Base Camp Trek.
 So you need physical strength and stamina to accomplish the trail.
 Manaslu Circuit Trekking is possible to conduct throughout the year however March-May and the last week of September to mid-December are considered the best season for the trail.
 It is also possible to trek in winter but you must check the availability of the tea-house beforehand.

 The Manaslu Region hiking is the best trekking location in Nepal's Himalayas, with a diverse selection of treks.
 In comparison to Annapurna Hiking and Everest Trekking, it is a distant and off-the-beaten-path trekking trail.
 During the Manaslu Circuit Trek, there is a popular high pass (Larke-La 5160 m) to descend into the Annapurna region, as well as an opportunity to see the unique mountain vistas, wonderful landscape, rivers, streams, beautiful terrace rice fields, green forest, wildlife, the local village with their lifestyle and religion, popular old monasteries, Glacier, and glacial Lake.
 The Manaslu Circuit Treks take you around the Massif Mountains, passing via Mt.
 Manaslu (8163 meters), Mt.
 Ngadi Chuli (7871 meters), Mt.
 Himal Chuli (7893 meters), and many other snow-capped peaks.